thestrukture/IDE/README.md

 Visit https://github.com/thestrukture/IDE/wiki

+## Debugging

+A debugger is still in development.
+Please use current golang command line tools as a fallback.
+The final result of each [Go server](http://golangserver.com) webapp is go code.

 ## How to automate :
 To build additional functionality use shell scripts.
 The users of your plugin can simply run the shell script via the HTTP terminal.